How do you file a gap insurance claim?

 If you have questions or are unsure of what to do, contact your car insurance company or gap insurance provider, and they can help.
 After you file your car insurance claim, you can typically track the gap insurance claims process until it's resolved.

 What documents do I need to file a gap insurance claim?

 When you file your gap insurance claim, you need to provide documentation that shows the difference between what you owe on your loan or car lease and what the car was worth when it was stolen or totaled.
 Here's a list of documents the gap insurance company may ask you to provide:

 - Insurance settlement statement: A statement showing the vehicle's actual cash value and how much the vehicle insurance company reimbursed you for the loss.

-- Settlement check: A copy of the check paid to the lienholder/lessor from the vehicle insurance company after they process your collision or comprehensive claim showing the settlement amount.
+- Settlement check: A copy of the check paid to the lienholder/lessor from the vehicle insurance company after they process your claim showing the settlement amount.

 - Loan or lease contract: The original contract showing the financing terms of your loan or lease.

 - Loan history: A complete list of the charges and payments that have been made to your account.
 It must include the current outstanding balance.